Gard for Congress

 Latest Updates:

 • 8-24-10 — John Gard has endorsed Reid Ribble in NE Wisconsin’s 8th District GOP primary.
-The winner of the primary will face Gard’s old opponent, Steve Kagen, come election day (not soon enough or sooner than you think?).
+The winner of the primary will face Gard’s old opponent, Steve Kagen, come election day.
 Gard said, “Ribble is the one person in this race that can beat Steve Kagen.” while Ribble stated “maybe no one knows more about this district and running against Dr. Kagen than him.”

 Help Bring Wisconsin values back to the 8th district!